comit-network/create-comit-app/new_project/examples/separate_apps_testnet/README.md

 2. Copy the `Private Key` (NOT the extended private key) to the env file.
 3. Fund the account through an [Ethereum ropsten coin faucet](https://faucet.metamask.io/)

-Note: Since Ethereum is account based there is no need to use the extended private key to derive multiple accounts.

 ## Run the example